 The creation of art is an alchemical process of transforming chaos into coherence.

-Ruby was born in Hong Kong in 1948, the first of four children and traveled with her family to Japan, eventually setting sail for Western Europe through the Suez Canal to Marseille and onto Vienna.
-In 1956, her father landed a position with Reuters News Agency in London and it was in England where her formal education began.
-She inherited her talent for the Visual Arts from her mother and has been drawing ever since she could hold a pencil.
-She won an academic scholarship to a French convent school and, determined to further her craft, took extra curricula life drawing classes.
-After completing an Advance Level course in Art History, she was awarded a Foundation Scholarship to St. Martin’s School of Art in the center of London, where she spent much of her time at The National Gallery with the old masters of the High Italian Renaissance.
-Her focus was on the emotional content and gestures of the human form; idealistic figures rendered with beauty and grace.
-At Art School, her drawing skills were already above average and a yearning for spiritual growth began to surface.
-It was the 1960’s and she was enjoying the company of bohemian beat poets, painters, sculptors, photographers, and musicians.
-Looking through the books of a second hand bookstore in London's Soho district, she noticed a bright yellow little book entitled “Karma and the Law of Cause and Effect”.
-In the popular art world, Andy Warhol was making statements with multiple images of Campbell Soup cans, John Cage was being heralded in the music of the avant-garde, and Yoko Ono was climbing naked in and out of plastic bags at the Arts Lab.
-Her formative definitions of art were being challenged and she decided to leave the British Isles in search of the wisdom of the East that she had glimpsed in that tiny yellow book.
+Born in Hong Kong in 1948, the first of four children, she traveled with her family to Japan, eventually setting sail for Western Europe through the Suez Canal to Marseille and onto Vienna.
+In 1956, her father landed a position with Reuters News Agency in London where her formal education began in earnest.
+Guided and encouraged by her parents, she was drawing ever since she could hold a pencil, winning an academic scholarship to a French convent school and taking extra curricula life drawing classes.
+After completing an advance level course in Art History, she was awarded a Foundation Scholarship to St. Martin’s School of Art in the center of London, where most of her time was spent with the old masters of the High Italian Renaissance at the National Gallery.
+Her drawing skills were already above average and a yearning for spiritual growth began to surface.
+It was the 1960’s and she was enjoying the company of bohemian beat poets, musicians, painters, sculptors, photographers, and art house filmmakers.
+Looking through the books of a second hand bookstore in Soho, she noticed a little bright yellow book entitled “Karma and the Law of Cause and Effect”.
+In the popular art world, Andy Warhol was making statements with multiple images of Campbell Soup cans, John Cage was being heralded in the music of the avant-garde, Yoko Ono was climbing naked in and out of plastic bags at the Arts Lab, and RubyLee decided to leave the British Isles in search of the wisdom of the East that she had glimpsed in that tiny yellow book.
 The principal at St. Martin’s wished her well on her quest for illumination and reminded her to return the book on Leonardo Da Vinci to the school library.

 Her love for Zen, a white Arabian horse, produced some magnificent paintings of horses.
 Although the physical models were the Andalusian stallions of Hollywood’s Budd Boetticher, it was her beloved horse Zen who inspired her as she took the reins of her own life while the relationship with Popo dissolved.

 To be continued...